mmdeniz/Wordpress-on-Redhat-via-Ansible/README.md

 `cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys`

+Edit hosts file under /etc/ansible

+`sudo nano /etc/ansible/hosts`

+Copy and paste hostsexample file to the top of the hosts file

 A simple compilation of Ansible roles to install WordPress Stack on Redhat

 WordPress+Apache+PHP+MariaDB Deployment with required dependencies on Redhat